 A number of journalists have reported on R. Kelly’s reprehensible behavior.
-Kelly was acquitted of child pornography, though a tape allegedly showed him having sex with and urinating on a 14 y.o.
+Kelly was acquitted of child pornography in 2008, though a tape allegedly showed him having sex with and urinating on a 14 y.o.

 The program sheds light not only on the singer’s pattern of predation, but the roots of this behavior.
 It, also, exposes the complicity of others in the music business.
 Continue reading